awsdocs/aws-systems-manager-user-guide/doc_source/command-exit-codes.md

 # Managing exit codes in Run Command commands<a name="command-exit-codes"></a>

-Run Command lets you define how exit codes are handled in your scripts\.
+Run Command, a capability of AWS Systems Manager, lets you define how exit codes are handled in your scripts\.
 By default, the exit code of the last command run in a script is reported as the exit code for the entire script\.
 For example, you have a script that contains three commands\.
 The first one fails but the following ones succeed\.
 Because the final command succeeded, the status of the execution is reported as `succeeded`\.

 **Shell scripts**
 To fail the entire command at the first failure, you can include a shell conditional statement to exit the script if any command before the final one fails\.
 Use the following approach\.